druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-batch-hadoop.md

 This Dockerfile and related files are located at `examples/hadoop/docker`.

-From the druid-${DRUIDVERSION} package root, run the following commands to build a Docker image named "druid-hadoop-demo" with version tag "2.7.3":
+From the druid package root, run the following commands to build a Docker image named "druid-hadoop-demo" with version tag "2.7.3":

 ```
 cd examples/hadoop/docker